There is no better time we acknowledge the essence of fire than during the cold winter.

-If your wood is partially seasoned, it will burn slowly and ineffectively as a bulk of its heat goes to dry it.
-Thus, for maximum efficiency of your cord, it would be best if you only burned well-seasoned firewood.
+If your wood is partially seasoned, it will burn slowly and ineffectively as a bulk of its heat dries it.

-If you want to season your wood further after buying it, here are a few simple steps.
+If you want to grow your wood after buying it, here are a few simple steps.

 - First, construct a wood stack outside.
 The outside environment is ideal as it allows air to circulate between the wood pieces, thus hastening the drying process.